jessstringham/blog/2018-05-16-library-catalog-subject.md

 At this point, I'll have sparse vectors of length `Number of subjects` (~150K) that represent each of my interesting subjects.
 I'll use PCA to reduce the number of dimensions.
 Dimensionality reduction is really cool!
 By reducing the number of dimensions in a clever way, the vector might represent higher-order co-occurrence.
 [Here's a post on reducing dimensions using SVD]({% post_url 2018-05-16-SVD-demo %}).

 This was a quick introduction to dense vectors.
-Check out [Vector Semantics](https://web.stanford.edu/~jurafsky/slp3/15.pdf) and [Semantics with Dense Vectors](https://web.stanford.edu/~jurafsky/slp3/16.pdf) for details!
+Check out [Vector Semantics](https://web.stanford.edu/~jurafsky/slp3/6.pdf) for details!

 ## Preprocessing